pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

      3. Debian archive

+   Following a successful `buildInstallLocallyAlpine`, the `createImagesAlpine` shell script will create the following images:

+     1. Alpine tar file

+     2. Docker image

 3. **`runTests`**

-   Following a successful `buildInstallLocally`, this will run the various 'local' tests reporting errors as they occur.
+   Following a successful `buildInstallLocallyApt` (or `buildInstallLocallyAlpine` ), the `runTests` shell script will run the various 'local' tests reporting errors as they occur.

    When run in [Travis-ci](https://travis-ci.org/), failing browser tests will *not* fail the overall Travis build, but will instead upload the